 Toussaint L'Ouverture was an exemplary mastermind; a potent but invisible presence.
-Not only did he nominated two other soldiers from the men he was training to higher posts then himself, he chose to be their secretary just so he could remain low key and not cause any suspicions.
+Not only did he nominated two other soldiers from the men he was training to higher posts then himself, he chose to be their secretary.
 He pretended to be illiterate and never signed a document himself.
 He always had someone in charge of that task.
-A role as a deeply secret co-conspirator would help to explain how Toussaint was able to remain quietly and calmly unmolested at Breda, where many died after the eruptions, including Bookman, the voodoo priest who presided over the ceremony.
+A role as a deeply secret co-conspirator would help to explain how Toussaint was able to remain quietly and calmly unmolested at Bréda, where many died after the eruptions, including Bookman, the voodoo priest who presided over the ceremony.

 A few months later, Toussaint L'Ouverture, with his men, crossed the border and went to Santo-Domingo.
 The part of Hispaniola that the Spanish occupied, but were still having trouble keeping the English completely away.
-Toussaint L'Ouverture offered his help to not only fight along their sagainst the English, but he also instigated the idea of reclaiming the French part of the Island for Spain, pointing out the economic success and the impact it could have on Spain's own economy, in exchange for further training for his soldiers and supplies.
-The Spanish were reluctant to accept the offer.
-What was the true intention of this man?
-He honestly told them that he wanted the freedom for most of the slaves population of French Santo Domingo.
-He did not ask for the liberation of all slaves in Saint Domingue, he figured that Spain would reject his offer on the accounts of who would work the plantations if their get successful on reclaiming the eastern French part of Hispaniola, it was no secret that the wealth of the French occupied half of Hispaniola was the result of slaves labor.They rejected the offer anyways, without their approval, Toussaint decided to engagehis soldiers in many fights against the English, of which he had won many.
-Something that the Spanish were trying to do for years, was done by the former slaves under the command of Toussaint L'Ouverture in about a month .
-Impressed, the Spaniards not only agreed to help him trained his soldiers and provided him with supplies, they also made him a General in the Spanish Army!!!
+Toussaint made them an offer, the freedom, munitions and protection of his small army for his help in fighting off the English that still occupied portion of Santo Domingo; Toussaint also instigated the idea of reclaiming the French part of the island for Spain.
+He did not ask for the liberation of all slaves in Saint Domingue, he figured that Spain would reject his offer on the accounts of who would work the plantations if their get successful on reclaiming the eastern French part of Hispaniola, it was no secret that the wealth of the French occupied half of Hispaniola was the result of slaves labor.They rejected the offer anyways, without their approval, Toussaint decided to engage his soldiers in many fights against the English, of which he had won many.
+Something that the Spanish were trying to do for years, was done by the former slaves under the command of Toussaint L'Ouverture in about a month.
+Impressed, the Spaniards not only agreed to help him trained his soldiers and provided him with supplies, they also made him a General of an important garrison in the Spanish Army!!!

 The news spread like wild fire across the entire Island.